apex/up/docs/04-configuration.md

 }
 ```

+Note: Static file serving for dynamic apps does not automatically resolve `index.html` files.
+The presence of a file is checked before passing control to your application.

 ## Environment Variables

 The `environment` object may be used for plain-text environment variables.
 Note that these are not encrypted, and are stored in up.json which is typically committed to GIT, so do not store secrets here.